Updated 4 days ago

 • Message trace by delivery status such as delivered, failed, pending, expanded, quarantined, filtered as spam, and unknown.

-To generate more customized message trace report or cmdlet examples for most needed use cases, you can refer to the dedicated blog on Message tracing using PowerShell.
+To generate more customized message trace report or cmdlet examples for most needed use cases, you can refer to the dedicated blog on message tracing using PowerShell.

 Challenges in Generating Email Reports with PowerShell